ashwinjai/Azure-DP-900/README.md

 # Azure-DP-900

 ## Cloud Computing :cloud:
 It is the delivery of computing services over the internet.
-The services include are as follows :zap:Server  <br>
+The services include are as follows  <br> :zap:Server  <br>
 :zap:storage  <br>
 :zap:database  <br>